PiSaucer/boredhtml_v1/README.md

 ## Getting Started

 ### Prerequisites

+**Just anyway to host the website**

 What things you need to run the software:

 - Web Browser
-- Python 3.X.X
-- PHP
-- js
-- node.js

-**Just anyway to host the website**
+- Either Node.js or Python3 for local hosting

 What I am Using:

-- Chrome 88.0.4324.190 (Official Build) (64-bit)
-- js build-in with Chrome
+- Chrome (web browser of choice)
-- Python 3.X
-- PHP 7.X.X
-- node.js v12.X.X
+- Node.js (for local testing)
+- Firebase (for hosting)
-- firebase
+- GitHub (for hosting)

-### Installing

-#### first way of installing with python - not recommend
+- vscode (text editor of choice)

+### How to Host Locally

+#### Node.js - Personal Preference

 Step 1: Go to [Clone or download](https://github.com/PiSaucer/boredhtml/archive/master.zip)